A year ago, I was preparing for an overseas trip with my son, Isa.

 The Stroll Co. is what happened next.

-We rent strollers, wheelchairs, and adaptive equipment to traveling families in DFW — built around the experience of arriving on vacation and finding everything you need waiting at your hotel.
+We rent adaptive equipment to traveling families in DFW — pediatric wheelchairs, adaptive strollers, and tilt-in-space chairs.
+Built around the experience of arriving on vacation and finding everything you need waiting at your hotel.
 Sanitized.
-Fitted.
+Inspected.
 Ready.

 I'm launching with three of Isa's outgrown chairs as starting inventory — equipment that helped my son explore his world, getting a second chance to help other families explore theirs.
 We're sourcing more through pediatric clinics, parent networks, and the same kind of generosity that came to my rescue a year ago.